rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 ## Kubeflow Pipelines for continuous flow of RAN Anomaly Detection and Traffic Prediction

 `kubeflow-pipeline/ran-genai-kfp.py` code is based on kubeflow pipelines automates an end-to-end MLOps workflow for Radio Access Network (RAN) performance metrics.
-It encompasses real-time data ingestion, persistent storage, machine learning model training for traffic prediction, and a robust anomaly detection system powered by Generative AI (GenAI) with Retrieval-Augmented Generation (RAG).
+It encompasses real-time data ingestion, persistent storage, machine learning model training for traffic prediction, and a robust anomaly detection system powered by both Predictive AI and Generative AI (GenAI) with Retrieval-Augmented Generation (RAG).

 The pipeline is designed to process streaming RAN data, identify key performance indicator (KPI) anomalies, provide intelligent explanations, and offer actionable recommendations.